Bank of America Fellowship 2023-2024

 - Ability to work well independently and in a team atmosphere;

 - Must have the ability to complete work in a timely manner;

 Fellows will receive a total stipend of $20,000.

 Special consideration given to applicants who meet any of the following criteria:

-• Enrolled in or have graduated from a historically Black college or
+- Enrolled in or have graduated from a historically Black college or university (HBCU);

 Fellows will report to the Executive Director.
-Please apply for the Bank of America Fellowship program by Friday September 3rd.
-A cover letter, resume, writing sample, and three recommendation letters are required.
+A cover letter, resume, writing sample, and two recommendation letters must be submitted by Friday, April 14, 2023.
 Students should indicate the research methods and/or economics courses taken in their cover letter.
 Applicants should also include special consideration criteria in their cover letter.